FrankHeimes/WimLibScripts/Manual.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"):
 ```
 To continue the script, answer `Y`.

+The script restarts itself with Administrator privileges if it is started from a limited account.

 All scripts contain a configuration section with default parameters.
 You can run the scripts interactively or execute them using the default parameters.